kalisio/crisis/src/statics/aktnmap-terms_en.md

 #### Information about Others

 If you choose to invite a person to use the Services, we will ask you for that person’s email address, and automatically send an invitation.
 We store the information you provide to send the invitation and to automatically register the user wether if your invitation is accepted or not.
-However, the user will be prompted to accept these Terms on his first login and his account will be automatically deleted if it does not.
+However, the user will be prompted to accept these Terms on his first login and his account will be automatically deleted if it does not or without response after a period of time (typically seven days).

 #### Payment Information

 If you are subscribed to one of our Commercial Plans, we will utilize a third party credit card payment processing company to collect payment information, including your credit card number, billing address and phone number.
 The third party service provider, and not us, stores your payment information on our behalf.

 ### Data Retention and Deletion

+We reserve the right to automatically delete inactive organisations from the Services.
+Inactive organisations are organisations that do not contain other members except their owner or without any new published content over a specified period of time (typically one year).

 We will retain personal information for as long as your account is active or as needed to provide you the Services.
 We don’t automatically delete inactive user accounts, so unless you choose to delete your account, we will retain your account information indefinitely.
 If you would like to cancel your account you may do so using the Services.